-In the course of the development measures, the population grew rapidly.
-7.000 people live permanently in the Santa Cruz Huatulco district on the Pacific Ocean alone.
-The total number of inhabitants in the region is estimated at 40.000.
+As a result of the development measures, the population grew significantly.
+7.000 people live permanently in the Santa Cruz Huatulco district on the Pacific alone.
+The number of all residents in the region is likely to exceed 50.000.

 What to do in Huatulco